SwissDataScienceCenter/renku/docs/user/interactive_environments.rst

 .. _interactive_environments:

-Interactive Environments on Renkulab
+Interactive Environments on RenkuLab
 ====================================

-Renkulab provides convenient interactive computing environments based on `JupyterLab <https://jupyterlab.readthedocs.io/en/stable/>`_.
+RenkuLab provides convenient interactive computing environments based on `JupyterLab <https://jupyterlab.readthedocs.io/en/stable/>`_.
 You can use them to quickly access your project in fully-configured Python, RStudio or Julia sessions.
 They make it easy to collaborate by providing reproducible